Yahya-Elebrashy/E-commerce-bookstore/README.md

 # Description
-This project built with ASP.Net Core MVC using SQL Server, N-Tier Architecture, UnitOfWork, SignalR, and Repository Pattern.
+This project was built with ASP.Net Core MVC using SQL Server, N-Tier Architecture, UnitOfWork, SignalR, and Repository Pattern.
 The customer's panel allows customers to buy books and the admin panel for managing products in real-time with signalr, companies, categories, users, and orders in real-time with signalr.

 # Customer's Panel
 - customer can login and register